Rowanyasser/DL/README.md

 # DL
-# Elissa Lyrics Preprocessing & Sentiment Analysis
+# Elissa Lyrics Preprocessing & Sentiment + Emotion Analysis

 ## Project Overview
-This project focuses on preprocessing Arabic song lyrics by Elissa, applying text cleaning, tokenization, stopword removal, stemming, and sentiment analysis.
-The goal is to prepare the lyrics dataset for natural language processing (NLP) tasks, such as emotion detection and further linguistic analysis.
+This project focuses on preprocessing Arabic song lyrics by the Lebanese artist Elissa.
+It includes a detailed pipeline for data cleaning, tokenization, stopword removal, stemming, and both sentiment and emotion classification.
+It aims to enable NLP tasks such as emotional profiling and linguistic insights from Arabic music.
+The notebook also includes visualizations for sentiment analysis and emotional detection.

 ## Features
 - **Text Preprocessing**:
   - Cleaning special characters, diacritics, and unnecessary symbols.
   - Splitting non-space-separated stopwords to ensure accurate removal.
-- **Tokenization**:
-  - Splitting lyrics into individual words, ensuring each word is in a separate line.
-- **Stopword Removal**:
+- **Tokenization & Stopword Removal**:
-  - Filtering out common Arabic stopwords after ensuring they are properly separated.
+  - Proper handling of attached Arabic stopwords and word segmentation.
+  - Ensures clean and meaningful word tokens for analysis.
 - **Stemming**:
-  - Applying improved stemming techniques to retain meaning while reducing words to their root forms.
+  - Uses improved stemmers adapted to Arabic morphology, enhancing root extraction accuracy.
 - **Sentiment Analysis**:
-  - Classifying lyrics as positive, negative, or neutral using advanced models.
+  - Sentiment labels (Positive, Negative, Neutral) were generated using a BERT-based Arabic sentiment model.
+- **Emotion Detection**:
+  - Emotions extracted using lexicon-based and ML models into classes like joy, sadness, anger, fear, surprise, and neutral.
+- **Top TF-IDF Words**:
+  - Key discriminative words were identified using TF-IDF ranking, per song.

 ## File Structure
 - `preprocessElissa.ipynb`: Jupyter Notebook containing the full preprocessing pipeline.
-- `elissa_lyrics_preprocessed.csv`: CSV file with processed lyrics data.
+- `elissa_lyrics_preprocessed.csv`: CSV file with processed lyrics data with sentiment analysis.
+- `elissa_lyrics_preprocessed_with_emotion_tfidf.csv`: Preprocessed lyrics with sentiment analysis, emotion detection, and top TF-IDF words.

 ## Installation
 1. Clone the repository: